vgisclabs/deltachat-touch/README.md

 Update: Seems it's no problem to update from the xenial to the focal version of the app on a focal device.
 Will confirm after further testing.

+Update 2: Confirmed, no problems, users can safely update.

 ## Building

 ### General